Breaking Life Savers makes flashes of light

 - Look for flashes of light.

-When you crunch the candy, electrons in the sugar combine with molecules to emit light.
+When you crunch the candy, electrons get ripped off of the sugar molecules.
+When they recombine with the sugar molecules, these electrons emit light.
 The wintergreen oil used for flavoring makes the light more visible.*

 *For more information, see "Lightning In Your Mouth" on the Exploratorium website.
 You can also find a complete explanation of this reaction in Sweeting, Linda M, "Light Your Candy," Chem Matters, Oct 1990, pp 10-12.